Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Galois reconstruction

 \begin{thm}[Galois reconstruction] There is an equivalence of presentably symmetric monoidal categories under $\Sp_{C_2, i2} ^{\Fil}$,

 where $\Sp_{C_2, i2}$ acts on the left through $c_{\C/\R}$. \end{thm}

-The commutative algebra $R_\bullet$ can be called the ``decalage of the $\MU_{\R,2}$-Adams tower with respect to the even slice filtration''.
-The commutative algebra $R_\bullet$ is also the image of the unit under a certain lax symmetric monoidal functor.
+The commutative algebra $R_\bullet$ can be called the ``d\'ecalage of the $\MU_{\R,2}$-Adams tower with respect to the even slice filtration''.
+The commutative algebra $R_\bullet$ is also the image of the unit in $\Sp_{C_2,i2}$ under a certain lax symmetric monoidal functor.

 \begin{cnstr} Applying \Cref{cnstr:shear}, we obtain a lax symmetric monoidal functor